 The main brake lines must be fastened so that the mark is visible slightly above the knot (approx. 5mm).
+Attach the main brake lines as shown on the diagram.

 Correct adjustment

 Correctly installed brake lines have about 10 cm of feed.
 This is how far you must pull the brakes down before the trailing edge of the canopy starts to move downwards and start braking.
 The manufacturer has pre-set this.
 It will allow you to steer and launch the paraglider without any delay.